saudaminideshmukh142005-cloud/saudaminideshmukh142005-cloud/README.md

 My curiosity goes beyond simply building models.
 I enjoy understanding **how data and models behave**—how messy, incomplete, and inconsistent real-world data can affect predictions, how meaningful patterns can be discovered, and how models can be interpreted to understand *why* they make certain predictions.

-I’m particularly interested in **data-driven analysis, model interpretability, experimentation, and research-oriented problem solving**, with the goal of turning complex data into meaningful insights and practical applications.
 ---